muhme/joomla-branches-tester/README.md

 # Usage

-:point_right: On Ubuntu with default enabled Uncomplicated Firewall (UFW) you need to enable allow SMTP port:
+:point_right: On Ubuntu with default enabled Uncomplicated Firewall (UFW) you need to allow SMTP port:
 ```
 ufw allow 7025
 ```